jorop/landscaping-docs/docs/props.md

     `Start Segment Mesh Scale` and `End Segment Mesh Scale` is the scale factor applied to the spline mesh width.
     `Start Index` can be used to create Splines in chunks - this can be repeated multiple times see also `Max Entities`
     `Max Entities` is the number of Splines to be created (`0` means all)
+    > Please see the tool tips on every option to see an explanation what it's for
     ![Landscaping Splinemesh Options](_media/ue_landscaping_splinemesh_options.jpg)
     b. __Actor__
     Select a `Blueprint` or `Actor`.
 The Blueprint has to have a spline component attached if LINESTRINGS or POLYGONS are processed, or must implement [LandscapingVectorInterface](landscapingvectorinterface.md) - if only POINTS are processed, every actor or blueprint can be selected here.